-19. Quality and Enhancement Mechanisms
+18. Quality and Enhancement Mechanisms

-The quality of the student experience and the standards of the awards are managed and quality assured through the normal University regulations and procedures.
+The quality of the student experience and the standards of the awards are managed and quality assured through the University's regulations policies and procedures.
 Student achievement and progression is managed through the Module Assessment Boards (MABs) and the Progression and Award Boards (PABs).
-Programmes are reviewed annually through University annual monitoring processes, including external examiner contributions, and incorporate student feedback mechanisms at both modular and the programme level reported formally through the annual reporting cycle.
+Programmes are reviewed annually through University annual monitoring processes, including external examiner contributions, and incorporate student feedback mechanisms at both modular and the programme level reported formally through the University's annual monitoring and reporting cycle.